jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 The costs reported here reflect publicly reported capital costs on building, land, and infrastructure for constructing new sports stadiums and arenas that served as the primary regular long-term hosting venue for a major-league team.
 The costs do not include maintenance and operations expenditures and may not account for additional in-kind donations of public land or accommodating infrastructure, because they are not reported.

 Data on stadium construction and funding were compiled from several sources.
-[Public-Private Partnerships for Major League Sports Facilities](https://doi.org/10.4324/9780203077276)  (Table 2.1) by Judith Grant Long is the source for much of the data through 2010, which provides a consistent source of valuation over the sample that has been closely vetted by an expert for consistency.
+Judith Grant Long's [*Public-Private Partnerships for Major League Sports Facilities*](https://doi.org/10.4324/9780203077276)  (Table 2.1)  is the source for much of the cost data through 2010.
+Its consistent valuation framework and expert review make it a particularly useful source for historical comparisons.
 I collected post-2010 and a few other missing observations from various media sources.
 Publicly reported costs often differ across sources, and reporting standards are not identical over time or across publications; therefore, the cost estimates are based on accounts that I determined to be the most credible.
-Keep in mind that the presented data represent ballpark figures---literally and figuratively---but they are sufficiently reliable to reflect general trends in venue construction, duration, and costs.
+Keep in mind that the presented data represent ballpark figures---literally and figuratively---but they are sufficiently reliable to reflect general trends in venue construction, financing, and costs.

 [Appendix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) provides a full description of included costs, as well as collection methods and sources.